spences10/scottspence.com/posts/take-back-the-web.md

 misused), those paid privacy-focused alternatives start looking less like an expense and more like an investment, right?

-## Building a better web
+## Curate your information

 But what can I do?
-The indie web isn't just a throwback to the "old internet" – it's the future.
+The [indie web](https://indieweb.org/) is a great example of owning your content.
+It's not a throwback to the "old internet" – it's the future.
 As AI-generated content floods the mainstream web, human-created content on independent platforms becomes more and more valuable.